 - For added comfort, the New Balance 620’s interior is lined with breathable mesh and the collar and tongue are lightly cushioned.

-- Optimal fit can be achieved with the sneaker’s traditional 6-eye lace-up closure.
+- Optimal fit can be achieved with this low-top sneaker’s traditional 6-eye lace-up closure.

 - The weight of this shoe in size 8, Medium B width, is 8 oz.